DinisCruz/Book_Generation_Z_Developer/content/7.your-cv/leanpub.md

     b) lots more readers: and a significant percentage is not paying
  - publish early and often
     - email readers on new versions
- - ability to get a print-ready pdf (who can be used to print on amazon
+ - ability to get a print-ready pdf (who can be used to print on amazon.com or amazon.co.uk)

-{{% /panel %}}
+    - there are print on demand books, with no cost to you